fluencelabs/aquavm/crates/air-lib/trace-handler/README.md

 ## AIR trace handler

 This crate contains implementation of the CRDT-based merging data algorithm.
 It exposes the `TraceHandler` struct that based on the visitor pattern and has public methods that should be called in certain places of AIR instructions execution.
-Internally `TraceHandler` contains several FSM and each such public methods do state transitioning of one or more these FSMs.
+Internally `TraceHandler` contains several FSM and each of such public methods does state transitioning of one or more these FSMs.
 Below are state transition sequences for all instructions that caller must follow.

 ### Ap instruction